nidi3/graphviz-java/README.md

 </dependency>
 ```

-Then, apply the `RoughFilter` to the graph:
+Then, apply the `Roughifyer` to the graph:

 [//]: # (rough)
 ```java